Melbourne’s office leasing costs are the lowest on the eastern seaboard

 In a fully contestable market, final pricing is subject to negotiations with the gas supplier.

-Melbourne is a cost competitive destination for foreign and interstate investors because it offers the lowest gas, office leasing costs and industrial land prices on Australia's eastern seaboard.
-It is ranked third cheapest in the world for office space behind, Bangkok and Shanghai.
+Melbourne is a cost competitive destination for foreign and interstate investors because it offers the lowest gas, office leasing costs and industrial land prices on Australia's eastern seaboard for certain sized business usage.

 Melbourne's office leasing costs are the lowest on Australia's eastern seaboard

-- Melbourne office leasing costs are A$525 per m2 per annum, Sydney's office leasing costs are A$1,030 per m2 per annum, and Brisbane's office leasing costs are A$620 per m2 per annum
+- Melbourne office leasing costs are A$545 per m2 per annum, Sydney's office leasing costs are A$787 per m2 per annum, and Brisbane's office leasing costs are A$566 per m2 per annum

 - Prices are net face rents and are exclusive of incentives